-As a family you will be traveling on a path that many before them have taken.
+The family will be traveling on a path that many before them have taken.
 Each family is different and the circumstances they face are rarely identical.
 However, there are many aspects by category which remain common to all.
 Substance use disorders is a chronic disease of the brain and needs to be managed as a chronic disease.
 In all chronic diseases the family has a role to play, they are a family system and this chronic disease has now been added to the family dynamic.

-As a Counselor or staff member of a program for family members, the family needs for you to understand some of the issues they are going to be facing in their journey.
+As a Counsel for family members with your staff, the family needs for you to understand some of the issues they are going to be facing in their journey.
 We believe that when one understands the mile they walk, the better we can relate to what they are experiencing.
 For a family that is living with substance use disorders, they need all the understanding they can get, from those who are in their lives and want to be a positive influence for the members of their family.
-During a Counselor's role as part of the clinical team, education of family members, for their team and others in the area of healthcare delivery, understanding of the family's entire journey will matter.
+During a Counselor's role as part of the clinical team, education of family members, for their team and others in the area of healthcare delivery, understanding of the families entire journey will matter.